Portsmouth Square pedestrian bridge: Community use

 In May 2025, local community groups organized one of the world's first Chinatown Pride Festivals which included a procession from Grant Street to Portsmouth Square and a celebration on the bridge.

 As an art space

 The Chinese Culture Center began having temporary projects and performances on the bridge in the 2000s.

-In 2015, an art exhibit was installed on the bridge called "Sky Bridge."
+In 2015, an art exhibit was installed on the bridge called Sky Bridge.
 It consisted of reflective mylar on the bricks.

-Along the stairs on the east side of the bridge, a mosaic titled "Sunrise" by artist Mik Gaspay and was created and officially debuted in 2016.
+Along the stairs on the east side of the bridge, a mosaic titled Sunrise by artist Mik Gaspay was created and officially debuted in 2016.
 It is still on display today.